-- This indicator shows whether the PHA has adopted a payment standard schedule that establishes payment standard amounts by unit size for each FMR area in the PHA's jurisdiction, that are within the basic range of 90 to 110 percent of the published FMR. - Points are based on whether the PHA has appropriately adopted a payment standard schedule(s), according to the PHA's certification.
+- This indicator shows whether the PHA has adopted a payment standard schedule that establishes payment standard amounts by unit size for each FMR area in the PHA's jurisdiction, that is within the basic range of 90 to 110 percent of the published FMR. - Points are based on whether the PHA has appropriately adopted a payment standard schedule(s), according to the PHA's certification.

-Indicator 9: Annual reexaminations Maximum Points: 10
+Indicator 9: Annual reexaminations